What is the Early Years Funding Entitlement Extension?

 Can I stretch the funded hours to cover school holidays?

 Yes, however this would depend if your provider is able to offer this and if the eligibility code is still valid through the school holiday period.
+This will result in a reduction of the number of free hours available for you to use each week, the total will remain the same.

 What times and days can I use the funded hours?